moparisthebest/seedxor/README.md

 ```
 usage: seedxor [options...]
  -h, --help                        Display this help
  -s, --split <seed>                Split seed into num-seeds
  -n, --num-seeds <num>             Number of seeds to split into or generate
                                    default 2
  -y, --no-validate                 Do not validate a split can be successfully recombined, useful for
                                    non-bip39 seeds, like ethereum
  -g, --generate                    Generate num-seeds
  -w, --word-count <num>            Number of words to generate in the seed
                                    default 24
  -c, --combine <seeds...>          Combine seeds into one seed
  -r, --short                       Display only first 4 letters of seed words
+ -u, --unscramble <seed-parts...>  Unscramble seed words in random order to valid seeds
 ```

 ```